CruxConnect/crux-docs/_organization/get_dashboard_notifications.md

 ---
 Get the Dashboard Notificationas for your account.
 These are all of the enabled notifications that you are receiving on your Dashboard.

+To view orders, you must be assigned the 'view_orders' permission {: .info }

 ### Response Parameters:

 uuid